asitha-navaratne/Event-counter/README.md

 # Event-counter

-In this code, the ISR of External interrupts at INT0 pin is used to increment a count at a button press.
+In this code, External interrupts generated at INT0 pin are used to detect a button press and increment a count within the ISR.
 The count is then displayed on a one-digit seven-segment display.